 The points in the two triangular areas will move at a velocity v which is slightly higher than $c = a \cdot \omega$ .
-Hence, the effective center of charge is slightly changed.
-If we want the charged sphere - on average and as a whole - to move around the center at the speed of light (c), then we have to reduce the effective zbw radius somewhat.
+Hence, the effective center of charge is slightly changed here.
+We could provide a formal definition here but we don't think it's necessary: it is obvious that we can define the concept of the effective center of charge in pretty much the same way as we would define the effective center of mass: we think of the zbw charge as consisting of a potentially infinite number of infinitesimally small charged points, which rotate about the center at a velocity that is defined by their distance from the center.
+The point is: if we want the charged sphere - on average and as a whole - to move around the center at the speed of light (c), then we have to reduce the effective zbw radius somewhat.
 This correction is approximated by the distance x/2 in Figure 6.